-The primary haul route for Phase 1 of this project begin at Gate 7 on North 7th Street.
-The route enters the AOA from the east side of the airport and proceeds north then west along the vehicle service road and adjacent AOA fence north of and parallel with Taxiway A to the Contractor Staging Area as shown in Appendix A. This haul route and other haul routes are subject to approval by DVT Operations Staff and are subject to change based on airport operational needs.
-Contractor site access and haul routes are depicted in the initial phasing drawings in Appendix A.
+The primary haul route for Phase 1 of this project begins at Gate 7 on North 7th Street.
+The route enters the AOA from the east side of the airport and proceeds south, then west along the vehicle service road and adjacent to the AOA fence until reaching the south Contractor Staging and Stockpile Area as shown in Appendix A. The haul route to the Phase 1 project area goes north from the Contractor Staging and Stockpile Area along the Taxiway C13 connector, turns west and continues along the closed Runway 7R-25L until reaching the project area.
+The primary haul route for Phase 2 of this project begins at Gate 7 on North 7th Street.
+The route enters the AOA from the east side of the airport and proceeds north, then west along the vehicle service road and adjacent to the AOA fence until reaching the north Contractor Staging and Stockpile Area as shown in Appendix A. The haul route to the Phase 2 project area goes south from the Contractor Staging and Stockpile Area, crosses Taxiway A and continues south along the Taxiway A11 connector until reaching the project area.
+Haul routes are subject to approval by DVT Operations Staff and are subject to change based on airport operational needs.
+Contractor site access and haul routes are depicted in the phasing exhibits in Appendix A.